Mohammed-004del/mohamed-webdev-iphone-design/README.md

 ## 📖 About the Project
 A sleek and modern landing page for showcasing the **iPhone 13 Pro Max**.
-The design focuses on minimalism, responsiveness, and smooth UI — perfect for product showcases.
+The design focuses on minimalism and smooth UI — perfect for product showcases.

 ---